-The club is a nonprofit 501 (c) 3. tax exempt organization.
+The club is a nonprofit 501 (c) 3. tax exempt organization chartered as a Soaring Flight School.
 It is dedicated to providing flight instruction in numerous models of sailplanes leading to FAA Private Pilot, Commercial, and Flight Instructor licenses.
 Our instructor core is one of the most experienced in the world.
 Our flying equipment ranges from basic trainers to higher performance competitive cross-country sailplanes.